 Table 10-27 shows the effect of fast start pricing on the nonsynchronized reserve market's monthly weighted average market clearing price since October 2022.
 For the real-time market, these are the LPC prices weighted by the RT SCED MW.
 For the day-ahead values, these are the DA prices weighted by the DA dispatch MW.
 The weighted average market clearing price for each month tends to be higher in the pricing run than in the dispatch run.
-In the first nine months of 2024, the weighted average real-time price from the pricing run was 32.3 percent higher than the weighted average real-time price from the dispatch run.
-In the first nine months of 2024, the weighted average day-ahead price from the pricing run was 2.9 percent higher than the weighted average day-ahead price from the dispatch run.
+In 2024, the weighted average real-time price from the pricing run was 33.1 percent higher than the weighted average real-time price from the dispatch run.
+In 2024, the weighted average day-ahead price from the pricing run was 2.7 percent higher than the weighted average day-ahead price from the dispatch run.

 See PJM.
-"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.4.5.2 Determination of Non-Synchronized Reserve Clearing Prices, Rev. 132 (Sept.
-1, 2024).
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.4.5.2 Determination of Non-Synchronized Reserve Clearing Prices, Rev. 133 (Dec.
+17, 2024).

-Table 10-27 Comparison of fast start and dispatch RTO pricing: January 2023 through September 2024
+Table 10-27 Comparison of fast start and dispatch RTO pricing: 2023 through 2024